deadlydog/PowerShell.tiPS/ReadMe.md

 ## 💬 Description

-`tiPS` is a PowerShell module that provides tips and tricks for PowerShell.
+`tiPS` is a cross-platform PowerShell module that provides PowerShell tips.
 This includes learning about things like:

 - PowerShell features